Voyxa/Voyxa-AI/README.md

 ### Are you a linux wizard?
 If you are and you're willing to help please consider look at the [Known Issues](#known-issues), I'm pretty stuck here!

-### Use cases:
-I often use AlwaysReddy for the following things:
-- When I have just learned a new concept I will often explain the concept aloud to AlwaysReddy and have it save the concept (in roughly my words) into a note.
-- "What is X called?"
-Often I know how to roughly describe something but cant remember what it is called, AlwaysReddy is handy for quickly giving me the answer without me having to open the browser.
-- "Can you proof read the text in my clipboard before I send it?"
-- "What do the r/LocalLLaMA users think of X, based on the comments in my clipboard?"
-- Quick journal entries, I speedily list what I have done today and get it to write a journal entry to my clipboard before I shutdown the computer for the day.

 ## Supported LLM servers:
 - OpenAI